davebenson/doom4-walkthrough/README.md

 nor even a reference direction, like North.
 It does provide some icons that can be used as landmarks.

 Fortunately, almost every location in this game looks somewhat different, so it's not so bad.
-But pay attention to the names given to certain major rooms/locations, since usually if i give it a name, then you run back to it a few times.
+But pay attention to the names given to certain major rooms/locations, since usually if i give it a name, then you'll arrive there a few times.

 # Using this Guide
 Secrets, Field Drones, Argent Cells, Rune Challenges are all written in uppercase at their secret location, with dotted notation where the first number is the mission and the secret is the index of the location in the Dossier Overview/Map page.
 For example, SECRET 14.3 would be the third secret in the dossier in mission 14 (but there's really only 13 missions).
 This is intended to facilitate searching.